Keeping control of all of the plant and animal pests in our region is such a major undertaking that the Northland Regional Council needs your help.

 Example of success in a Community Pest Control Area.
 The 'before' photo shows possum grazing damage to a cabbage tree, and the 'after' one a year later with a possum control regime.

-A contractor may carry out initial control work free of charge to reduce pest numbers to a level that a group of landowners can then manage.
+A contractor may carry out initial control work, funded by the regional council to reduce pest numbers to a level that a group of landowners can then manage.

-We provide a list of pest animals and plants that can be included in a Community Pest Control Area.
-A group will not be required to control all of the pests listed, but will be required to work on the ones they have identified that threaten the values in an area.
+Pest animals and plants agreed to by the landowners and the regional council can be included in a Community Pest Control Area.
+A group will be required to work on the ones they have identified that threaten the values in an area.